Invest

 Community Futures

-This external agency provides a wide range of small business services and business management tools for people wanting to start, expand, franchise or sell a business.
+Community Futures Centre West is a non-profit organization that provides a wide range of small business services and business management tools for people wanting to start, expand, franchise or sell a business.

 Opportunity Knocks

-Opportunity for new large scale green field developments
+Large scale green field developments

 Links to Joint ASP Planning Documents: